-Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level 1.Believe that all children can learn: Candidate does not work in a direction focused on helping all children learn; frequently dismisses or occasionally challenges feedback intended to improve his/her professional practice.
-Does not implement suggestions for change. direction focused on helping all children learn teach/lead; accepts feedback intended to improve his/her Candidate consistently works in a direction focused on helping all children learn and actively seeks to improve his/her practice via acceptance and implementation of feedback.
+Pre-Student Teaching Disposition/Criteria Successful WCSU candidates Below Standard 1 Developing 2 Proficient 3 Exemplary 4 Score/ Level 1.Believe that all children can learn: not wo directic on help childre frequer dismission occasion challer feedbatto improfession practic implem on focused bring all son learn; antly ses or onally nges ack intended rove his/her sional se.
+Does not ment stions for Candidate inconsistently works in a direction focused on helping all children learn teach/lead; accepts feedback intended to improve his/her professional practice but may have difficulty implementing suggestions even when given help.
+Candidate consistently works in a direction focused on helping all children learn and actively seeks to improve his/her practice via acceptance and implementation of feedback.
 May occasionally have difficulty implementing suggestions without help.
 Candidate consistently works in a direction focused on helping all children learn and actively seeks to improve his/her professional practice via acceptance and implementation of feedback.
-In addition, candidate seeks out professional development opportunities to enhance his/her practice. racia and • Dem of st mplars articulate learning differal, gender, sexual orier regional/geographic ore constrates varied instru udents, differentiating uctional strategies and ntation, language, religions) actional approaches the instruction, evidence gious, socioeconomic, nat match the learning of high-quality best-pr styles In the Field Exemplars (Student Teaching) Can articulate the strengths and needs of the students Plans demonstrate a clear connection with identified strengths and need Designs learning activities that foster the active construction of knowledges 2.Respect diversity and promote understanding of varied cultural traditions, individual differences, learning strengths, and needs: Candidate frequently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows insensitivity toward Candidate usually interacts with others (school professionals, school support personnel, students, colleagues etc.) with sensitivity toward the effort, work, values, or diverse nature of interacts with others (school professionals, Candidate consistently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows
+In addition, candidate seeks out professional development opportunities to enhance his/her practice. racial and r • Demo of stu articulate learning dif l, gender, sexual orie egional/geographic c onstrates varied instr idents, differentiating ferences (based on exentation, language, relibrigins) uctional approaches the instruction, evidence dapproaches in the T gious, socioeconomic, nat match the learning of high-quality best-pr styles In the Field Exemplars (Student Teaching) Can articulate the strengths and needs of the students Plans demonstrate a clear connection with identified stre Designs learning activities that foster the active construction 2.Respect diversity and promote understanding of varied cultural traditions, individual differences, learning strengths, and needs: Candidate frequently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows insensitivity toward Candidate usually interacts with others (school professionals, scho support personnel, students, colleague etc.) with sensitivity toward the effort, work, values, or diverse nature of interacts with others (school professionals, school support Candidate consistently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows